Alyson Black ’16 lives to learn.

 Dr. Lokar said conversations with Alyson often branch out to topics such as social issues, politics, writing, and philosophy in addition to sciences.
 “What sets her apart from most other students is that she embodies a liberal arts education in everything she does,” he said.

 Alyson was excited when she learned that she was the Sommerville Scholar for her graduating class, but the honor was even more meaningful because of one facet of its history: Almost 30 years ago, the award went to Dr. Stephen Smith ’88, ’93 MEd during his senior year at LC.
 He went on to become the director of the Central Virginia Governor’s School for Science and Technology.
-He was the teacher who first encouraged her to think about Lynchburg College.
+He was the teacher who first encouraged her to think about University of Lynchburg.

 Considering him one of her role models, Alyson feels she is on the right track.
 “It’s neat to see it come full circle,” she said.